mitroitskii/lexicon-light/project_notes.md

 - [ ] see HW4 and HW5 for how evaulation tasks were done there (for understanding the MVP !)

 ### Fully train
+- [ ] train mlp on layer 0 with basic successful hypers
+  - [ ] do a sweep over additional chatgpt suggested features - see results

 - [ ] take baseline params and train FFN and RNN on 0 layer
 - [ ] use best on 0 and train on 1-32 (or how many?)

 ### Evaluate / Data Analysis
 - [ ] EVALUATE p/r/f1 (or ROUGE, BLEU, or a different metric appropriate for your task)
+- [ ] make wandb graph of layer/test_acc corelation
+- [ ]  compare set ups  / hyper params for diff models WITH EACH OTHER

 - [ ] Do a data analysis / compariosn of results between mmodels / layers in a jupyter notebook?
 - "As a result to present for this project I will be producing loss graphs over at least 5 training epochs for each model.
 I will also produce a joint graph comparing the performance of the three models."
 - ??? create visualizations of wandb evaulations via seaborn??